johnkerl/miller/docs/src/reference-main-flag-list.md

 **Flags:**

-* `--barred
-`: Prints a border around PPRINT output (not available for input).
+* `--barred`: Prints a border around PPRINT output (not available for input).
-* `--right
-`: Right-justifies all fields for PPRINT output.
+* `--right`: Right-justifies all fields for PPRINT output.

+## Profiling flags

+These are flags for profiling Miller performance.

+**Flags:**

+* `--cpuprofile {CPU-profile file name}`: Create a CPU-profile file for performance analysis.
+Instructions will be printed to stderr.
+This flag must be the very first thing after 'mlr' on the command line.
+* `--time`: Print elapsed execution time in seconds to stderr at the end of the execution of the program.
+* `--traceprofile`: Create a trace-profile file for performance analysis.
+Instructions will be printed to stderr.
+This flag must be the very first thing after 'mlr' on the command line.

 ## Separator flags